masterschool-weiterbildung/.github/profile/README.md

 - **[Prime Number and Goldbach's Conjecture Checker] [Link](https://github.com/masterschool-weiterbildung/weiterbildung-goldbach)**: This Python program determines whether a number is prime, checks for evenness, and verifies Goldbach's conjecture by finding two prime numbers that sum up to an even integer.
 - **[Student Grade Calculator] [Link](https://github.com/masterschool-weiterbildung/weiterbildung-help_your_teacher_two)**: This project provides a Python script for managing student grades.
 It allows users to input student names, enter grades for English and Math, calculate averages, determine the highest grade, and identify failing students.
 - **[Ships CLI Application] [Link](https://github.com/masterschool-weiterbildung/weiterbildung-titanic)**: This is a Command-Line Interface (CLI) application for interacting with ship data.
 The application supports various commands, such as displaying countries, showing ships by type, generating histograms of ship speeds, and displaying ship locations on a map.

+### 📊 Hackathon
+#### Event where teams collaborate intensively over a short period to create a working project or prototype
+- **[Hackathon Alien Project] [Link](https://github.com/masterschool-weiterbildung/hackathon-alien)**: This project is an engaging and interactive SMS-based application designed to entertain and inform users with a range of features such as space diplomacy tips, UFO data, alien language translation, and real-time information about the International Space Station (ISS).
 ---